Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

     >**Note:**
     >
-    > The unmodified files with `@version` information should be committed to the repository of the version control system as this files are used to upgrade configuration information using merge utilities.
+    > The unmodified files with `@version` information should be committed to the repository of the version control system as these files are used to upgrade configuration information using merge utilities.

 2. **Upgrade** (or downgrade) a software component: if the version of the unmodified backup file is identical, no operation is performed.
 If the version differs, the new configuration file is copied with the format `<configfile>.<ext>.update@version`.

-    **Example:** after configuration file `ConfigFile.h` to version `1.3.0` the directory contains these files:
+    **Example:** after updating the configuration file `ConfigFile.h` to version `1.3.0`, the directory contains these files:

     ```c
     ./RTE/component_class/ConfigFile.h                  // user editable configuration file (based on current version)